SpenceKonde/megaTinyCore/README.md

 # Features

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
 It works exactly like the one on official Arduino boards.
 See the pinout charts for the location of the serial pins.
+Serial output for a few milliseconds after calling Serial.begin() seems to be off - if you are printing a message at the start of the sketch, add a small delay between Serial.begin() and your first Serial.print() call.

 ### SPI support
 All of these parts have a single hardware SPI peripheral.
 It works exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.
 Note that the 8-pin parts (412, 212, 402, 204) do not have a specific SS pin.